-When creating content, you may need to insert custom characters and symbols into your pages and posts.
+When creating content, you may need to add custom symbols and characters to your WP posts and pages.

-In this tutorial, you are going to learn how to add custom symbols and characters to your pages and posts.
+This tutorial will show you how to insert special symbols and characters into your WordPress pages and posts.

-If you would like to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Special Character button …
+If you want to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Custom Character button …

-Click on a symbol inside the Special character chart to insert it into your post (or page) …
+Select a character inside the Special character table to add it to your text …

 (Special character chart)

 These symbols are called HTML character entities or extended characters.
-They are created by typing or adding character combinations into your page that web browsers then convert into symbols.
+They are generated by typing or adding character combinations in the page that web browsers then convert into symbols.

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-- See the end of this tutorial for references additional information about custom characters and symbols.
+- See the end of this article for references useful resources about HTML characters and symbols.